Bealby/grandpas-pocket-watch-shop/README.md

 and what they can immediately 'do'.

-To achieve this goal, e-commerce design conventions used by strong brands such as 'Amazon', 'Ebay' and
+To achieve this goal, e-commerce design conventions used by strong brands such as 'Amazon', 'ebay' and
 'Etsy', need to be applied.
 This was done.

 The **Navigation Bar** will be fixed at the top, with the **Logo** and **Search Bar** stretched across the centre.
-**Product** headers will be displayed underneath and centered.
+**Product** headers will be displayed underneath and centred.
 **Icons** will be used for the **Login**, **Basket** and **Service** features that will be positioned to the far right of the **Navigation Bar**.